1987 Indianapolis 500: Spectator fatality

 A close-up look of the 1987 March chassis nose cone area with the cover removed.
 Note the location of the brake master cylinder and clutch slave cylinder nestled inside.
 This part of the car was damaged when Guerrero struck the errant wheel.

 On the 130th lap, Tony Bettenhausen started suffering a handling problem exiting turn two.
 Down the backstretch, his right-front wheel lug nut may have come off the car, and the wheel began to loosen.
 In turn three, the wheel came off and began rolling though the north short chute.
 Second place Roberto Guerrero came up on the wheel suddenly, and hit it with his nosecone.
 The nosecone cover was broken off, and the wheel was punted high into the air.
 The wheel cleared the catchfencing, and flew towards the "K" grandstand.
 Spectators were witnessed fleeing the seating in a "V" shape as the 18-pound wheel headed their direction.
 The wheel came down and struck 41-year-old Lyle Kurtenbach of Rothschild, Wisconsin in the head, sitting in the top row of the grandstand.
 He suffered massive head injuries, and was pronounced dead at Methodist Hospital shortly afterwards.
 The wheel bounded and came to rest in the tunnel underneath the north short chute.

 Guerrero slowed, and nursed his car back to the pits.
 Under the caution flag, the pit crew worked to replace the nosecone, and got Guerrero back on to the track, albeit a lap down.
 It was not immediately discovered at the time, but striking the tire had damaged the clutch slave cylinder, which was located in the nose.
 Fluid had begun to leak from the cylinder, which would ultimately render the clutch inoperable.
-At speed, use of the clutch was unnecessary, but exiting the pits would pose increasing difficulty.
+At speed, use of the clutch was largely unnecessary, as most drivers were practiced in shifting without the clutch.
+But exiting the pits from a standing start would pose increasing difficulty.

 The incident was reported live on the Indianapolis Motor Speedway Radio Network by fourth turn reporter Bob Jenkins.
 The extent of injury was unknown at the time.
 The live ABC television broadcast, however, was at commercial when it occurred.
 During the commercial, the incident was noticed by the producers and commentators.
 When they returned on-air, however, footage of the incident was not shown, nor were specific details given of what had occurred.
 Instead, still images of Guerrero's nosecone and pit crew were shown.
 No further information was given during the remainder of the race.
 During the post-race coverage, Jim McKay briefly announced on-air that the Associated Press wire service was reporting that a spectator fatality had occurred, but he did not connect the incidents.